cbrunet/typo3-cb_foundation/Documentation/UserManual.rst

 create an intrinsic ratio that will properly scale your video on any device.

 The plugin configuration is very similar to raw HTML content element.
-In the source field, you simply paste the embeding code you grap from YouTube, Vimeo, or any other source.
+In the source field, you simply paste the embedding code you grab from YouTube, Vimeo, or any other source.

 .. figure:: Images/flexvid.png
     :alt: Flexible video plugin configuration

-On the *Appearence* tab, there are two checkboxes.
+On the *Appearance* tab, there are two checkboxes.
 If **widescreen** is checked, the aspect ratio of the video is set to 16:9, otherwise is it 4:3.
 If **vimeo** is checked, the space reserved for play controls is removed, since the controls are inside the video frame on Vimeo.